MicrosoftDocs/sql-docs/docs/azure-data-studio/usage-data-collection.md

 ---
-title: Enable or disable usage data collection, and crash reporting for Azure Data Studio | Microsoft Docs
+title: Enable or disable usage data collection, and crash reporting
+titleSuffix: Azure Data Studio
-description: This article explains how to control if usage and crash reporting data is collected and sent to Microsoft. ms.custom: "tools|sos" ms.date: "09/24/2018" ms.prod: sql ms.technology: azure-data-studio
+description: This article explains how to control if usage and crash reporting data is collected and sent to Microsoft. ms.custom: "seodec18" ms.date: "09/24/2018" ms.prod: sql ms.technology: azure-data-studio